 The full Buckskin experience requires a lot of us as hikers and backpackers, and she rewards the willing.
 Through hikes take planning, vehicle shuttles, and hard-to-obtain permits if staying overnight – which really is the best way to see Buckskin.
 We think she’s worth it.
 That’s why we’ve started offering occasional guided Buckskin backpacking trips that include permits and experienced Buckskin Gulch guides.
 Few tour companies offer guided trips through the length of Buckskin Gulch.
-(We also offer guided custom day trips into Buckskin on a case-by-case basis depending on current weather and conditions, so call us.)
+(We also offer guided day trips into Buckskin depending on current weather and conditions, so call us.)

 Experience part of Buckskin as an easy day hike